-Federal HS and EHS grants are awarded directly to local public and private non-profit and for-profit agencies.
-Maryland grantees received a total of \$117 million in federal funding in FY 2019 to serve 9,483 children in HS and EHS.
-MFN is the largest EHS grantee in Maryland, funding 11 local partners in 18 communities to provide services to 649 children and their families.
+When combined with the \$750 million in the Coronavirus Aid, Relief, and Economic Security (CARES) Act and the \$250 million in supplemental funds in the Coronavirus Response and Relief Supplemental Appropriations (CRRSA) Act, the Head Start program has received a total of \$2 billion in additional funding to support staff, children, and families during this unprecedented time.
 In 2015 the first competitive Early Head Start/Child Care Partnership Grants were awarded to help programs improve the quality of care for the youngest children, and Maryland received \$3.4 million, including \$1.5 million awarded to Maryland Family Network.
 For parents who are working or in school, the children served by this grant receive up to 10 hours of care per day for a full year through a grant from MSDE that partners EHS funds with CCSP funds.

 Maryland's Judy Centers, named for Judith P. Hoyer, the late wife of Congressman Steny Hoyer, were established in 2000 to promote school readiness through coordinating and expanding high quality, comprehensive, full-day early child care and education programs and family support services.
 Local school systems are the recipients of the grants under this program.
 The first Judy Center grants were awarded to 13 jurisdictions in late 2000.
-As of July 2020, there are a total of 54 Judy Center grants serving 16,487 children in all 24 jurisdictions.
-Judy Centers received an increase of \$6.5 million in the FY 2021 budget, raising their total allocation to \$31.3 million, and their numbers were also expected to increase dramatically under the "Blueprint" legislation discussed above.
-For more information on Judy Centers, visit the Maryland State Department of Education's website at earlychildhood.marylandpublicschools.org/ families/judy-centers.
+In FY2020, there were 53 Judy Center Early Learning Hubs that served 16,463 children (ranging in age from birth through kindergarten) across Maryland.
+Their numbers are scheduled to increase dramatically under the "Blueprint" legislation discussed above.
+For more information on Judy Centers, visit the Maryland State Department of Education's website at https://earlychildhood.marylandpublicschools.org/families/judy-centers.

 Maryland also has numerous home visiting program models designed to provide some combination of pre-natal health, parenting skills, and early childhood health and development services to families with young children.
 Home visiting programs team parents with trained professionals to learn how to care for their babies and themselves during pregnancy and the child's first five years.
 By offering access to information about child health and development and fostering positive parenting skills, home visiting programs can promote positive birth outcomes, prevent child abuse and neglect, and foster school readiness.
 Five evidence-based home visiting programs are in use in Maryland: Nurse-Family Partnership, Healthy Families America, Parents as Teachers (PAT), Home Instruction for Parents of Preschool Youngsters (HIPPY), and Early Head Start.
 In addition to the evidence-based programs, MFN's Family Support Centers also include a home visiting component, as does the Maryland Infants and Toddlers Program, MSDE's early intervention program to identify and provide services to young children with disabilities.
 Although jurisdictions reported the use of multiple funding sources in the 2010 needs assessment, they also reported that their funding was inadequate to meet the needs of families with young children.
-Maryland Department of Health (MDH) has additional background information on home visiting at phpa.dhmh.maryland.gov/mch/Pages/home\visiting.aspx.
+Maryland Department of Health (MDH) has additional background information on home visiting at phpa.dhmh.maryland.gov/mch/Pages/home_visiting.aspx.